-- 3.9 The second step of the approach applies to those transfers that arises as a consequence of an identifiable activity (or set of activities) conducted or to be conducted by a specified party. - 3.10 The activity is identifiable when it is possible to assess if and when it has been completed.
-The activity is not identifiable when the transfer arises as a consequence of general business activities, passage of time or being operating at a particular date. - 3.11 Examples of transfers that would be treated under the second step include: - a) Taxes on sales; - b) Grants related to assets; - c) Levies due on cash receipts from suppliers (in that case, the identifiable activity is to be conducted by a third party); - d) Voluntary contributions to unrelated parties for instance, an entity may be cofunding a research projects without a final transfer of know-how.
+- 3.9 The second step of the approach applies to those transactions\transfers that arises as a consequence of anidentifiable\underlying\activity (or set of activities) conducted or to be conducted by a specified party. and exchange of the entity that affects its the financial position or profit or loss - The activity is identifiable when it is possible to assess if and when it has been completed.
+The activity is not identifiable when the transfer arises as a consequence of general business activities, passage of time or being operating at a particular date.

+- 3.11 Examples of transfers that would be treated under the second step include: - a) Taxes on sales; - b) Grants related to assets; - c) Levies due In some transfers, an entity becomes liable to pay a levy or receive a grant because an underlying activity has occurred.
+Examples of this are taxes on sales or due on cash receipts from suppliers (in that case, the identifiable activity is to be conducted by a third party); - d) Voluntary contributions to unrelated parties for instance, an entity may be cofunding a research projects without a final transfer of know-how.

-Often, the counterparty of the ToEEV would be different from the counterparty of the identifiable activity.
+Often, - In most cases, the counterparty of the party involved in the ToEEV would be is different from the counterparty of the parties identifiable activity. -with which the reporting entity conducts the underlying exchange activity.